iton0/duss/ARCHITECTURE.md

   - **internal/infrastructure/storage:** Contains the storage implementations needed by this service.
 The `url-shortener-service` will use the PostgreSQL implementation, and the `url-redirect-service` will use the Redis implementation.

+  - **internal/infrastructure/web:** This package is responsible for all web-facing concerns.
+The router.go file defines and initializes the Gin router, mapping API endpoints to their respective handlers.

 - **go.mod:** A separate Go module file for this service, allowing it to manage its dependencies independently.

 - **Dockerfile:** A separate Dockerfile for building this service's container image.